rh-ai-quickstart/quickstart-cli/docs/architecture.md

 # 🏗️ Architecture Guide

-This document explains the internal architecture of the AI Kickstart CLI tool.
+This document explains the internal architecture of the AI QuickStart CLI tool.

 ## 📋 Table of Contents